thejug/thejug/README.md

 I’m currently working on moving from ClearCase to GitHub ...

 ⚡ Fun fact: I love reading books.
-Currently reading 4 books :)
+Currently reading 3 books - one in front of laptop, another in commute and another in the office :)

 <!--
 **thejug/thejug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.